Clinical Research Directory

 Interventions

-This intervention is a suicide prevention intervention that will be adapted from the evidence-based SAFETY-Acute program.
-The specific intervention components will be determined from information gathered in this study but the investigators anticipate will include components such as safety planning, lethal means restriction, psychoeducation, motivation building, and care linkage.
+This intervention is a suicide prevention intervention that will be adapted from evidence-based suicide prevention interventions including the SAFETY-Acute program.
+The specific intervention components will be determined from information gathered in this study but the investigators anticipate will include components such as identifying strengths, coping skills, safety planning, lethal means restriction, psychoeducation, motivation building, and care linkage.

 Treatment as Usual